Advice for Visitors to Canada

 Washington, DC 20001

-Currently visitors from the USA do not require an entry visa.
-However, USA parents or grandparents of Canadian citizens or permanent residents are also eligible to benefit from the Parent and Grandparent Super Visa provisions.
+Currently, visitors from the USA do not require an entry visa for stays of six months or less However, American parents or grandparents of Canadian citizens or permanent residents are eligible to benefit from the Parent and Grandparent Super Visa provisions.
 US citizens who wish to visit Canada for up to two years without the need to renew their authorized stay should consider applying for an extended authorized stay by proving that the requirements for the Super Visa are met.
-See more on the Parent and Grandparent Super Visa.
+For more information, see the Super Visa.